 Holding an event

-Holding an event in a park or on the highway
+Holding an event in a park or on the street

-Every year the Ealing borough hosts a culturally diverse and varied calendar of events.
+Every year the borough of Ealing hosts a culturally diverse and varied calendar of events.
 These include funfairs, circuses, street parties, carnivals, processions, community and commercial events.
-You need to get the council’s permission to hold an event in the borough’s parks and open spaces, or on the highways.
+You need to get the council’s permission to hold an event in the borough’s parks and open spaces, or on the streets.

 Our events service is available to help guide you through the process.
 If you are new to organising events or would just like to talk through your ideas, please read the information provided and then get in touch if you have further questions by emailing ealing@theeventumbrella.com